EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 - click on "Console Output" and scan it
   - it should end in "Finished: SUCCESS"

-### Test 3: Private Repo Pipeline Test With JCasC Credentials
+### Test 3: Jenkinsfile Pipeline to Private Repo With JCasC Credentials

 Boss Fight!

 #### 3.1: JCasC Credential Code

 We are creating a Jenkins "usernamePassword" type credential, though technically the password is a PAT (Personal Access Token).
-We're using a PAT because password auth was removed in 2021.
+We're using a PAT because password auth was removed in 2021. ***But we do it with JCasC***.

-The code below is looking for SCM_TOKEN and SCM_USERNAME to be passed in.
+The code below looks for SCM_TOKEN and SCM_USERNAME to be passed in.
 We don't want to hard code those anywhere that Git might git them.

-- "Credentials" are a JCasC root config object, so it should get its own file.
+- "Credentials" are a JCasC root config object, so it could, and should, get its own file.
-- Add a `credentials.yaml` file to your `jcasc` directory.
+- Add a `credentials.yaml` file to your `casc_configs` directory.
 Paste this content:

 ```yaml
 credentials: